Arlington Boulevard: History

+In 1973, state and county officials announced plans to add two bus lanes (now known as the service lanes) to the four car lanes on the section between Seven Corners and Pershing Drive (except for about half a mile west of Four Mile Run).
+Work on that project completed in November 1974.
+In 1978 the service lanes, which had been for buses and right turning cars only during rush hour, were opened up to car pool vehicles with 4 or more passengers.
+In 1984, as traffic moved over to I-66 and bus routes were re-configured to feed into Metrorail, the rush hour restrictions were removed from the service lanes altogether.
+This was done over the objections of the Arlington County Board, but with the endorsement of the Fairfax County Board and the Arlington County Manager.

+In the 1980s, the section of Arlington Boulevard without service lanes between Glen Carlin Road (now Manchester Road) and Four Mile Run was widened from four lanes to six lanes.

 Arlington Boulevard Trail

 The Arlington Boulevard Trail is a set of discontinuous trails and on-road bike routes, 11 miles in length, on both sides of Arlington Boulevard.
 The trail runs from N. Rhodes Street in Arlington County to Fairview Park Drive in Falls Church.
 It has been proposed that the trail be extended to Pickets Road in Fairfax Virginia.

 The trail opened on November 18, 1974, in conjunction with preferential bus lanes, as a 1.7 mile long, paved trail between the Four Mile Run Trail and North Pershing Drive in Arlington.
 It was Arlington's 2nd Trail.
 By 1976, the trail had been extended west with another 2.3 miles.
 In May 1979, the trail was extended east from its endpoint at North Pershing, around Fort Myer to Arlington Memorial Bridge.
 In 2014, a new segment was built from N. Pershing to Rolfe street on the east side of Arlington Boulevard, and the old section over the same stretch was widened and extended under 10th Street, closing a gap in the trail.
 In 2017, the short section from Wainwright Road to Washington Boulevard was repaved as part of a Washington Gas Pipeline Replacement Project.
-In January of 2020 the Gables apartment community, which had been under construction since 2017, opened and one of the street space improvements included was a widening of the ~500 feet of trail between Rolfe and Rhodes street from 5 feet to 10 feet with 5 feet of green space.
+In January 2020 the Gables apartment community, which had been under construction since 2017, opened and one of the street space improvements included was a widening of the ~500 feet of trail between Rolfe and Rhodes street from 5 feet to 10 feet with 5 feet of green space.